Cloud 9 Skin Solutions caught up with Celebrity Facialist Elizabeth Caroline for her best skin tips, including advice on breakouts and eczema.

-Anti-ageing concerns always seem to be at the top of my clients list.
+Anti-ageing concerns always seem to be at the top of my clients’ list.
 So that could be fine lines and wrinkles, pigmentation or concerns about skin tone and texture.
-I have also seen a huge rise in last 4 or 5 years, with the amount of people that now seem to suffer with skin sensitivities and reactive skin.
+I have also seen a huge rise in the last 4 or 5 years, with the number of people that now seem to suffer from skin sensitivities and reactive skin.
 As an eczema sufferer myself (since the age of 3) I have a real passion in this area.

 Do you find it any different treating a celebrity compared to any of your other clients?

 No not really, celebrities have the same kind of skin issues that my everyday clients have.
 I would say celebrity clients do tend to have exhausting and very demanding schedules, so fitting in appointments when they are flying all over the world on a regular basis can sometimes be a bit tricky.
 Although I work from my spa and my London clinic, I can go to clients if need be.
 I have been known to be working a little skincare magic backstage at concerts on odd occasions or offering emergency skincare advice over the phone in a completely different time zone.